Vijay Siva: Background

 Vijay Siva was born to Akhila Siva and A.N.Siva on 29 March 1967.

 Vijay Siva went to Padma Seshadri Bala Bhavan Senior Secondary School, Chennai.
-He graduated with a first class from Vivekananda College, Chennai and secured a master's degree in Commerce from Madurai Kamarajar University.
+He graduated with a first class from Vivekananda College, Chennai and secured a master's degree in commerce from Madurai Kamarajar University.

 At the age of four, he exhibited a rare intuitive capacity to identify ragas.
 Vijay Siva first learnt Carnatic music from his mother, Akhila Siva, who was a vocal musician from Carnatic Music College, Chennai.
 Vijay Siva later learnt music from D. K. Jayaraman and D. K. Pattammal.
 Vijay Siva is also an accomplished mridangist, and received training from Kumbakonam Rajappa Iyer.

 Vijay Siva's brother N. Manoj Siva is also an accomplished mridangam artist.
-His sister, Poorna Vaidyanathan (nee Poorna Siva), is a trained violinist.
+His sister, Poorna Vaidyanathan (née Poorna Siva), is a trained violinist.
 Poorna is married to the accomplished mridangam artist, J. Vaidyanathan, who is D. K. Jayaraman's son.

 Music career

 Touring

-Vijay Siva has performed in all major sabhas all over India and has presented concerts in United States of America, Canada and Singapore.
+Vijay Siva has performed in all major sabhas all over India and has presented concerts in United States, Canada and Singapore.